mulle-sde/mulle-env/README.md

+# mulle-env

-# mulle-env, 🌳 Virtual environment for Unix
+🌳 Virtual environment for Unix

 **mulle-env** provides a virtual environment as an interactive bash shell.
 Developing inside the mulle-env shell protects you from the following